nathan-barry/nathan.rs/content/notes/os/parallel-distributed.md

   - Record appends are atomically committed at least once, ensuring integrity even during simultaneous updates.
   - To maintain consistency across replicas, updates are applied in a uniform sequence.
 Chunk version numbers aid in identifying outdated replicas.
   - Although a client might occasionally access outdated data, this staleness is restricted by cache entry timeouts.

-**Wrapping it Up: Comparing Distributed & Local Systems**

-- **Challenges**: Distributed file systems like GFS present more complications than local systems due to their scale and intricacies in data management.
-- **Consistency Guarantees**: Models like that of GFS provide users with assurances on how and when updates become visible.
-- **NFS vs. GFS**:
-  - **NFS**: Developed by Sun in 1984, uses Remote Procedure Calls (RPC) and abstraction layers for seamless access.
-It employs 'mount' to amalgamate multiple file systems into a singular user-visible system.
-  - **GFS**: Tailored for gigantic files with specific access tendencies and engineered to handle an immense number of concurrent users.